-- for Credit, 10% of the points have the negative errors worse than -9.9% while for SEDF only 0.03% of points have the error in this range; - for Credit, 10% of the points have the positive errors larger than 36.3%, while for SEDF there are no error in this range: the maximum positive error is 9.52%.
+• for Credit, 10% of the points have the positive errors larger than 36.3% while for SEDF there are no error in this range: the maximum positive error is 9.52%.

-Figure 9 shows the normalized relative errors of CPU allocation at three minute time scale, i.e., we compare the targeted CPU allocation with average CPU utilization measured at the end of each ALERT experiment (each experiment runs for 3 min).
+Figure 8 shows the normalized relative errors of CPU allocation at 3 min time scale, i.e., we compare the targeted CPU allocation with average CPU utilization measured at the end of each ALERT experiment (each experiment runs for 3 min).